shainy05/Calculator-project/README.md

-# Calculator Project
+# 🧮 Calculator (Python)

-A simple calculator built using python.
+This is a simple calculator built using Python.

 ## Features
-- Basic operations (+, -, *, /)
+- Addition
+- Subtraction
-- Clean UI
+- Multiplication
-- Responsive design
+- Division

-## How to use
+## How to Run
-Open the website and start calculating!
+1. Install Python
+2. Run the file:
+   python calculator.py

+## Author
+Shainy